am-gforcehub/node.js-mysql/README.md

 ---
 Bamazon is a command line node application that mimics an Amazon storefront.
 By using MySQL and Node.js the app will take in orders from customers and deplete stock from the store's inventory.

-The following commands and the functions of these are noted below.
+The following command and the functions of this are noted below.

 Commands | Function
 ---------|---------